graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

-When expected as an input type, only valid UTF-8 string input values are accepted.
+When expected as an input type, only valid Unicode string input values are accepted.
 All other input values must raise a request error indicating an incorrect type.